Skyri-X/Skyri-X/README.md

    ```
    Occupied with a single leaf, you wouldn't see the tree.
 Occupied with a single tree,
    you wouldn't see the entire forest.
-That what it means to truly see
+That what it means to truly see.
    ```